 Custom-designed to provide the best possible fit and appearance, porcelain veneers are made of thin ceramic shells that are bonded to the front portion of the affected teeth with a durable cement.
 Porcelain dental veneers at I.Dentical – All About Your Smile can improve the appearance of cracks, chips, stains, worn-down or uneven teeth, and even some cases of teeth misalignment.
-With the experience and artistic eye of our cosmetic dentist, Dr. Rafael Yanez, he can help you improve the appearance of your teeth beautiful, natural-looking results.
+With the experience and artistic eye of our cosmetic dentist, Dr. Rafael Yanez, he can help you improve the appearance of your teeth with beautiful, natural-looking results.

 What Are the Pros and Cons of Porcelain Veneers?